 - Fostering community engagement through medical societies, focus groups, community advisory boards, disease registries, and community-based participatory research

-Have you ever thought about participating in a clinical trial?
+Have you ever thought about participating in a clinical research study?
 QPS Missouri is looking for new participants.
 Since opening its doors in 1994, QPS Missouri has conducted over 1,000 FDA-regulated studies, paying out over $35 million to local participants.
 Your local participation could have a global impact, as QPS is an international leader in contract research with facilities in North America, Europe, and Asia.
 Our mission is to accelerate the development of drugs worldwide by enabling breakthroughs in pharmaceutical innovation.
 This includes several pediatric studies across several age ranges.
-If you would like to join us in this crucial healthcare mission, consider applying for a clinical trial.
+If you would like to join us in this crucial healthcare mission, consider applying for a clinical research study.

 To get started, you simply need to fill out an online application.
 Within 48 business hours, a recruiting coordinator will contact you for your pre-screening assessment.
 Finally, to learn more, please visit the QPS Missouri website, review the study participation process, or check out our list of frequently asked questions.